-- 1. Applicants shall follow the noticing requirements of the Town.
-At a minimum, the Town shall provide notice in accordance with WAC 173-27-110, and shall be consistent with noticing requirements in the Rosalia Municipal Code. - 2.
-Per WAC 173-27-120, the Town shall comply with special procedures (public notice timelines, appeal periods, etc.) for limited utility extension and bulkheads. - B. Exemptions from a Substantial Development Permit Application and Interpretation. - Exemptions shall be construed narrowly.
+- 1. Applicants shall follow the noticing requirements of the City.
+At a minimum, the City shall provide notice in accordance with WAC 173-27-110, and shall be consistent with noticing requirements in the Palouse Municipal Code. - 2.
+Per WAC 173-27-120, the City shall comply with special procedures (public notice timelines, appeal periods, etc.) for limited utility extension and bulkheads. - B. Exemptions from a Substantial Development Permit Application and Interpretation - 1.
+Exemptions shall be construed narrowly.
 Only those developments that meet the precise terms of one or more of the listed exemptions may be granted exemption from the Shoreline Substantial Development Permit process. - 2.
 An exemption from the Shoreline Substantial Development Permit process is not an exemption from compliance with the SMA or this SMP, or from any other regulatory requirements.
 To be authorized, all uses and development must be consistent with the policies, requirements and procedures of this SMP and the SMA.
 A development or use that is listed as a conditional use pursuant to this SMP or is an unlisted use, must obtain a Shoreline Conditional Use Permit even though the development or use does not require a Shoreline Substantial Development Permit.
-When a development or use is proposed

-- that does not comply with the bulk, dimensional and performance standards of this SMP, such development or use can only be authorized by approval of a Shoreline Variance. - 3.
+When a development or use is proposed that does not comply with the bulk, dimensional and performance standards of this SMP, such development or use can only be authorized by approval of a Shoreline Variance. - 3.
 The burden of proof that a development or use is exempt from the permit process is on the applicant. - 4.
 If any part of a proposed development is not eligible for exemption, then a Shoreline Substantial Development Permit is required for the entire proposed development project. - 5.
-The Town may attach conditions to the approval of exempted developments and/or uses as necessary to assure consistency of the project with the SMA and this SMP.
-Additionally, nothing shall interfere with the Town's ability to require compliance with all other applicable laws and plans.

-C. Exemptions Listed
+The City may attach conditions to the approval of exempted developments and/or uses as necessary to assure consistency of the project with the SMA and this SMP.
+Additionally, nothing shall interfere with the City's ability to require compliance with all other applicable laws and plans. - C. Exemptions Listed

-The shoreline activities listed in WAC 173-27-040 and RCW 90.58.030(3)(e), 90.58.140(9), 90.58.147, 90.58.355 and 90.58.515, or successor laws shall be considered exempt from the requirement to obtain a Shoreline Substantial Development Permit, but shall obtain a Letter of Exemption or Statement of Exemption, as provided for in Subsections (B) and (D) of this Section.
-The following is a list of those activities likely to occur in Rosalia that may be exempt from a Shoreline Substantial Development Permit; see the cited RCW or WAC provisions for a complete list and details.
+The shoreline activities listed in WAC 173-27-040 and RCW 90.58.030(3)(e), 90.58.140(9), 90.58.147, 90.58.355 and 90.58.515, or successor laws shall be considered exempt from the requirement to obtain a Shoreline Substantial Development Permit, but shall obtain a Letter or Statement of Exemption, as provided for in Subsections (B) and (D) of this Section.